A B C D E F G H I J K L M N O P Q R S T U V W Z

 Cloud security delivery depends on the individual cloud service provider and security controls in place.
 In most cases, implementing cloud security is a joint responsibility between the cloud provider and the customer or business.

-Cloud security shared responsibility model has three categories:
+The cloud shared responsibility model typically has three categories:

 1. Provider’s security responsibilities: the cloud service provider safeguards the cloud infrastructure itself, as well as other security components like patching and physical host and network configurations